Simple Vectorial Lie Algebras in Characteristic 2 and their Superizations: Background continued. Subtleties

-\sssec{The Lie (super)algebras preserving symmetric nondegenerate bilinear forms $\cB$} We denote the Gram matrix of the bilinear form $\cB$ also by $\cB$, let $\faut(\cB)$ be the Lie (super)algebras preserving $\cB$.
-If $\cB$ is odd and the superspace on which it is defined is of superdimension $n|n$, we write $\fpe_B(n)$ instead of $\faut(\cB)$.
+We often denote the Gram matrix of the bilinear form $\cB$ also by $\cB$, let $\faut(\cB)$ be the Lie (super)algebra preserving $\cB$.
+If $\cB$ is odd and the superspace, on which it is defined, is of superdimension $n|n$, we write $\fpe_\cB(n)$ instead of $\faut(\cB)$.